putnamalbert/BACnet-Segmentation/1-Segmentation.md

 IT departments do not allow UL864 switches to connect directly to the IT networks.

 Integrators are starting to design and deploy Secured BACnet/SC networks.
 At these sites, they need a solution that can easily segment and filter the unsecure BACnet/IP and BACnet/SC networks from the secure BACnet/SC network.

+### SC Certificate Domains

+Situations will arise of certificate scenario mismatch.
+Segmentation will eventually become a mater of matching security domains.